WHAT YOU SHOULD KNOW:

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need an IV to give you medicine or liquids if you cannot swallow.
 Some IV lines can also be used to collect blood samples.

-- CT or MRI scan: Caregivers take pictures of your skull and brain.
+- CT or MRI scan: Healthcare providers take pictures of your skull and brain.
 You may be given dye called contrast to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have a metal implant.

 - Arteriography: X-rays are taken of your arteries (blood vessels) to look for blood flow blockage.

 - Carotid ultrasound: This test uses sound waves to show the blood flow in your carotid arteries.
 The carotid arteries are blood vessels in your neck that carry blood to your brain.
 A carotid ultrasound checks for narrow or blocked carotid arteries.